Dr. Silberg now offers laser gum disease treatment, which does not require incisions or sutures, promoting healing and elimination of gum disease.

 If patients continue to ignore their oral health, early periodontitis can morph into moderate periodontitis, where moderate levels of bone loss can occur.
 Infections in the area can create bleeding, pus development, and pain around the teeth.
 Gum recession can make the teeth sensitive and uncomfortable.
 As the gums pull away from the teeth, the teeth lose their natural support system and they can become loose.
 Patients with moderate periodontitis have gingival pocket depths of between 6 and 7 millimeters.
 At this stage, oral infections can start leeching into your bloodstream and start causing an inflammatory response throughout your body.

-To treat moderate periodontitis, Dr. Silberg needs to clean and sanitize the area inside of the gingival pockets.
-To do this effectively and to reduce bleeding, he uses a procedure called LANAP, or Laser Assisted New Attachment Procedure.
+To treat moderate periodontitis, our periodontists need to clean and sanitize the area inside of the gingival pockets.
+To do this effectively and to reduce bleeding, we use a procedure called LANAP, or Laser Assisted New Attachment Procedure.
 During LANAP, a laser tool fitted with a small probe will be inserted into the gingival pocket and moved around the teeth.
 The probe emits a gentle, yet highly effective wavelength of concentrated light to simultaneously eradicate diseased tissue and sanitize the area.
 LANAP also helps the pocket to create a protective blood clot, keeping new bacteria from invading.